vnotex/vnote/src/data/extra/docs/en/shortcuts.md

 Insert two spaces followed by a new line, namely a soft linebreak in Markdown.

 ## Navigation Mode
-`Ctrl+G W` will turn VNote into **Navigation Mode**.
+`Ctrl+G, W` will turn VNote into **Navigation Mode**.
 In this mode, VNote will display at most two characters on some major widgets, and then pressing corresponding characters will jump to that widget.